intermine/im-docs/docs/support/upgrade.rst

 Remove InterMine code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Previously you had to download and compile InterMine.
 Now, instead, you’ll be using the compiled InterMine JARs available via Maven.
-This means you should remove all InterMine code from your repos, and only have your mine and data sources.
+This means you should remove all InterMine code from your mine repositories.
+Your mine repositories should only contain your mine (webapp and dbmodel) and your mine's custom data sources.

 1. You should not have any core InterMine code locally.
 2. `Directions <https://help.github.com/articles/splitting-a-subfolder-out-into-a-new-repository/>`_ on how to move a directory to a new repository and keep your history in GitHub.